Android App Development Cost Guide 2026

 Android app development cost in 2026 typically ranges from $20,000 for a basic app to $350,000+ for complex, enterprise-level solutions.
 The challenge isn’t the range, it’s understanding what actually drives that cost.

-If you’ve been searching for how much it costs to develop an Android app, you’ve likely come across broad estimates without clear reasoning.
+If you’ve been searching for how much it costs to develop an app specifically for Android, you’ve likely come across broad estimates without clear reasoning.

 This guide breaks down Android app development cost by app type, complexity, features, and development stages, based on real projects where device fragmentation, testing requirements, and backend complexity significantly impact the final cost.